 September is Polycystic Ovary Syndrome Awareness Month and is an excellent time to focus on the latest Cochrane evidence.

-Polycystic ovary syndrome (PCOS) is a very common condition affecting 8% to 13% of women.
-Being overweight worsens all clinical features of PCOS.
-These clinical features include reproductive issues such as reduced frequency of ovulation and irregular menstrual cycles, reduced fertility, polycystic ovaries on ultrasound and high levels of male hormones such as testosterone, which can cause unwanted facial or body hair growth and acne.
+Being overweight worsens the clinical features of PCOS.
+These clinical features include reproductive issues such as irregular menstrual cycles reduced frequency of ovulation, reduced fertility, polycystic ovaries on ultrasound and high levels of male hormones such as testosterone.
+The elevated hormone levels can cause unwanted facial or body hair growth and acne.
 PCOS is also associated with metabolic features, with risk factors for diabetes and cardiovascular disease including high levels of insulin or insulin resistance and abnormal cholesterol levels.
 PCOS affects quality of life and can worsen anxiety and depression either due to its symptoms or due to the diagnosis of a chronic disease.
+There is no cure for PCOS, but symptoms can be treated.

-The Cochrane Gynaecology and Fertility Group (CGF) is concerned with the systematic evaluation of the management and treatment of menstrual disorders and subfertility.
-The CGF carries out extensive searches for all relevant randomised controlled trials (RCTs) both published and unpublished; scrutinises each trial for its relevance and quality; critically appraises trials; draws conclusions based on pooling data about how their net result should be applied in healthcare; and produces structured reports (systematic reviews) for widespread dissemination to health care providers and planners, and to consumers.
+Cochrane Gynaecology and Fertility (CGF) Group is concerned with the systematic evaluation of the management and treatment of menstrual disorders and subfertility.
+CGF carries out extensive searches for all relevant randomised controlled trials both published and unpublished; scrutinises each trial for its relevance and quality; critically appraises trials; draws conclusions based on pooling data about how their net result should be applied in healthcare; and produces structured reports (systematic reviews) for widespread dissemination to health care providers and planners, and to consumers.

-- Metformin versus the combined oral contraceptive pill for hirsutism, acne, and menstrual pattern in polycystic ovary syndrome – Blogshot
+- Metformin versus the combined oral contraceptive pill for hirsutism, acne, and menstrual pattern in polycystic ovary syndrome – Blogshot available

-- Metformin for ovulation induction (excluding gonadotrophins) in women with polycystic ovary syndrome - Blogshot
+- Metformin for ovulation induction (excluding gonadotrophins) in women with polycystic ovary syndrome - Blogshot available

 - Laparoscopic ovarian drilling for ovulation induction in women with anovulatory polycystic ovary syndrome